openshift/enhancements/enhancements/machine-api/control-plane.md

 2. Fetch all existing control plane Machine resources by ownerRef.
 Adopt any other machine having a targeted label.
 3. Fetch all machines with old providerSpec.
 4. If any machine has old providerSpec then signal controller as "needs upgrade".
-5. If any machine has "replaced" annotation then trigger scale in workflow (starting in 4) and requeue.
+5. If any machine has "replaced" annotation then trigger scale in workflow (starting in 4) passing the machines with "replace" annotation as the candidates to be deleted and requeue.
 Else:
 6. Pick oldest machine in more populated failure domain.
 7. Trigger scale out workflow (starting in 4).
 Set "replaced" annotation.
 Requeue.
 This is effectively a rolling upgrade with maxUnavailable 0 and maxSurge 1.